kube-zen/zen-watcher/README.md

 See that repository for:
 - Chart values and configuration
-- Upgrade paths and migration notes
+- Upgrade paths and version notes
 - Version compatibility matrix

 **Quick Install:**